Hiking the Devil's Punchbowl in Los Angeles County

 The Devil’s Punchbowl is a unique 1,310 acre geological wonder where visitors can walk, hike or take a horseback ride on a 7.5 mile round-trip trail through a deep canyon formed by the runoff of large quantities of water from the higher San Gabriel Mountains. ––LA County Parks Dept.

 Punchbowl Canyon is 300 feet deep, as measured from the vista point near the Punchbowl entrance.
-It lies in the middle of two major fault lines––the Punchbowl Fault running north/southwest on the western side and the San Andreas Fault running north/southwest on the eastern side.
-Parts of the San Andreas Fault are still active earthquake zones.
+It lies in the middle of two major fault lines––on the west, the Punchbowl Fault running north/southwest; on the east, the San Andreas Fault running north/southwest.
+Sections of the San Andreas Fault are still active earthquake zones.

 At the bottom of the canyon runs Punchbowl Creek, the ultimate destination of most family hikers.
 This part time creek is the only water left from thousands of years of water erosion, where falling rain dug vertical gouges and ravines out of the mountains as it flowed down their sides.